kabirbaidhya/boss/README.md

 project_description: PROJECT_DESCRIPTION
 # The location of repo for your project
 repository_url: https://github.com/<username>/<project-name>
 # Username used to acess the server through SSH.
-This username will be used to access all the servers mentioned in stages below.
+# This username will be used to access all the servers mentioned in stages below.
 user: USERNAME
-# Port open for SSH on the application server
+# Port open for SSH on the application server.
+# This port will be used to access all the servers mentioned in stages below.
 port: SERVER_SSH_PORT
 ```